10 Best Sparkling Wines For New Year's Eve

 9. Vinho Espumante

 As you can already tell, plenty of European countries produce sparkling wine, and Portugal is no exception.
 Enter Vinho Espumante.
-This wine is similar to the sparkling wines you'll find on other parts of the continent, but they can be harder to find ... even for the Portuguese!
-According to We Travel Portugal, less than one percent of domestic wine sales in the country come from Vinho Espumante.
+This wine is similar to the sparkling wines you'll find in other parts of the continent, but they can be harder to find ... even for the Portuguese!
+According to We Travel Portugal, less than 1% of domestic wine sales in the country come from Vinho Espumante.
 Therefore, it could be difficult to find at your local wine shop as well.
 However, if you know a spot that has a great Portuguese selection, you might just find what you're looking for.

 There are bottle-fermented varieties of Vinho Espumante, which are created in the same way that Champagne is made.
 These are going to be your highest-quality wines, but they're also going to cost more than other types.
 Some Vinho Espumantes are carbonated in a tank, while still others are pumped with CO2 (you'll want to avoid these if possible).
+As another fizzy, light wine, Vinho Espumantes of all varieties make for an ideal celebration drink.

 10. Franciacorta

 Here's another Italian wine for you: Franciacorta.
 It may be less popular than Prosecco, but that doesn't mean you shouldn't give it a chance.
 It comes from the Lombardy region of the country.
-In this area, they make wine with the same grapes as Champagne, but with one difference: They add Pinot Blanc, per Wine Folly.
+In this area, they make wine with the same grapes as Champagne, but with one difference: they add pinot blanc, per Wine Folly.
 The result is a tart, acidic wine with a touch of sweetness for those who don't like their drinks too dry.
 If you're going to spring for a Franciacorta, expect to pay a bit more than you would for some of the other wines on this list: Wine Folly notes that you can find a bottle for about $40.

 If you don't like your wine too sweet, this may not be a great option for opening as the ball drops, but we do think that it pairs well with plenty of foods.
 Maybe start with some snacks?
 Wine Folly suggests pairing this wine with soft cheeses (think brie), salted nuts, and dried fruit.
 Who doesn't like sipping on some sweet wine while they snack?